 "Well… I always… wanted to play the piano."

 "Piano.
 Piano.
-Piano.," the voice whistle.
-It’s a mix of metallic with robotic.
+Piano," the voice whistles.
+It’s a mix of metallic and robotic.
 You only notice the difference between the two when listening side by side.

 "What else?
 What else?
 Piano.
 What else?"

 "Maybe the violin?"
 I say.
 God, this is hell.
 What does it want me to say?

 "I don’t know.
 Isn't it enough?
 Two instruments.
 A lot of people don’t play any… I didn’t play any."

 "You don’t play any.
 Piano.
 Violin.
 What else?
 What else?
 Love?"

 "Love.
 Yeah, good idea.
 I wanted to find love.
 A perfect woman.
 Or a man.
 Can I choose this sort of thing?"

 "Piano.
 Violin.
 Love.
 Bi.
 What else?
 What else?"

 "Children.
 No, children no. God, I don’t know.
 What do you suggest?"

 The voice doesn’t answer me.
 I am alone in the white infinity, with the black over there.
 Silence.
 A deadly silence.
 God, the horror.
 Making decisions like this right now, without even leaving for later.
 How I am supposed to know what I want if I don’t try it?